TakeyArchive/TakeyArchive/README.md

 ## gamer.png is my queen
-and he is so hot
+and he is SO hot